AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/faq.md

 ## Why aren't my URL repairs updating data as expected?

-When applying a URL operator (`deleteQueryString` or `deleteQueryStringParameters`), Data Repair will validate the value is a well formed URL before taking any action.
-The most common mistake is having unencoded characters (the space character, most commonly) in the URL values.
+When applying a URL operator (`deleteQueryString` or `deleteQueryStringParameters`), the Data Repair API makes sure that the value is a correctly formatted URL before taking any action.
+A common mistake for incorrectly formatted URLs is having unencoded characters, such as a space, in the URL.

 ## What are some limitations of using this tool?